Travel vaccinations

 Are vaccines safe?

-Vaccines used in Australia are approved for use by the Therapeutic Goods Administration after a careful safety testing process.
-Overall, the chance that a vaccine will cause serious harm is extremely small.
-Being vaccinated is far less risky than the risk of getting a disease because you were not vaccinated.
+Vaccines are safe and help protect you from certain infections.
+In Australia, vaccines are approved for use by the Therapeutic Goods Administration after a careful safety testing process.
+The chance that a vaccine will cause serious harm is extremely small.
+Being vaccinated is far less risky than the risk of getting a disease if you are not vaccinated.

-If you have a weakened immune system due to certain diseases or medicines, ask your doctor how this affects your vaccination schedule.
-Your doctor will review your general health and ask you about any medicines you take to make sure vaccination is safe for you.
+If you have a weakened immune system from certain diseases or medicines, ask your doctor how this may affect your vaccination schedule.
+Your doctor will review your general health and ask you about any medicines you take to make sure your vaccination is safe for you.

-Rarely, a person may develop an allergic reaction to a vaccine.
+Rarely, a person may have an allergic reaction to a vaccine.
 Always let your doctor know if you have any allergies or if you have reacted to a vaccine in the past.
-This will help them advise whether a particular vaccine is suitable for you.
+This will help them advise which vaccine is suitable for you.

 What are the side effects of vaccinations?